Inductive sensor: Principle

 One form of inductive sensor drives a coil with an oscillator.
 A metallic object approaching the coil will alter the inductance of the coil, producing a change in frequency or a change in the current in the coil.
-These changes can be detected, amplified, compared to a threshold and use to switch an external circuit.
+These changes can be detected, amplified, compared to a threshold and used to switch an external circuit.
 The coil may have a ferromagnetic core to make the magnetic field more intense and to increase the sensitivity of the device.
 A coil with no ferromagnetic core ("air core") can also be used, especially if the oscillator coil must cover a large area.

 Another form of inductive sensor uses one coil to produce a changing magnetic field, and a second coil (or other device) to sense the changes in the magnetic field produced by an object, for example, due to eddy currents induced in a metal object.

 Applications

 Search coil magnetometer

 Inductive sensors constitute the main element to build a search coil magnetometer, also known as a search coil.
 These are used in many fields of research: magnetotellurics, electromagnetic waves measurement, space magnetometers to investigate electromagnetic waves in space plasma as well as natural electromagnetic waves observations on Earth.